aliebayani/DeepLearning-MNIST-TF/README.md

 ## Overview

-This repository contains code for a machine learning exercise completed as part of my university course.
+This repository contains code for a machine learning exercise completed as part of my university course (2020).
 The project focuses on building a classifier for the MNIST dataset using TensorFlow, a popular machine learning library.

 ## Files